imanghafoori1/laravel-temp-tag/README.md

 - You wanna put a product in an slider for week.

+- Storing each user perferences, can be done by attaching a 'settings' tag and the perferences as payload.

 Then you put a temporary tag on them and check to see if the model has the tag.